 All of these treatments have shown to be safe and effective when combined with counseling and psychosocial support.

 Addiction Treatment at Sana Lake Recovery Center

-Have no fear, because the addiction specialists here at Sana Lake Recovery Center in Dittmer, Missouri are here to help guide you on a path to recovery.
+Thankfully, the addiction specialists here at Sana Lake Recovery Center in Dittmer, Missouri are here to help guide you on a path to recovery.

 Addiction is a Disease: Are You At Risk?

 Findings from extensive research conclude, that addiction is a complex chronic disease, defined by its controlling nature.
 Just like illnesses such as diabetes, cancer, and heart disease, addiction is caused by a combination of behavioral, biological, and environmental risk factors.
-The most common type of addiction is substance abuse, meaning having a preoccupation with drugs and alcohol.
+The most common type of addiction is substance use disorder, meaning having a preoccupation with drugs and alcohol.

 Research has shown, that biological risk factors, meaning genetic predispositions, account for half (50-70 percent) of the reason or probability that someone develops an addiction.
 Those with family members who have struggled with addiction are also genetically predisposed to the disease.

 Many people who engage in the use of alcohol or drugs are also at risk for developing substance use issues and addiction.
 In other words, the disease either develops due to pre-existing risk factors or brought on by continued substance use.
 Other addiction risk factors include:

 - Certain brain characteristics can make someone more vulnerable to addictive substances than the average person